 The obvious difference is in WCJJO sport ju-jitsu there is no cage, and a competitor is free at any time to step into a safe area surrounding the mat … Next - the level of allowed contact under WCJJO rules is ‘touch contact’ with strict rules on what might be deemed as excessive force … one might suggest that WCJJO sport ju-jitsu is MMA without the lust for blood.

-GLOVES and SHOES - What Safety Equipment is required to be worn in sport ju-jitsu tournaments [extract]
+GLOVES and FOOT Protection - What Safety Equipment is required to be worn in sport ju-jitsu tournaments [extract]

 Safety Equipment - Sport Ju-Jitsu [Extract ARTICLE 8]

-The use of safety equipment i.e. approved sparring gloves, sparring shoes, mouth guard, and a groin protector (females optional) are mandatory except for Demonstration and Grappling Ju-jitsu Division.
+Compulsory - The use of safety equipment i.e. approved sparring gloves or mitts, instep protectors, mouth guard, and a groin protector (females optional) are mandatory except for Demonstration and Grappling Ju-jitsu Events.

 NOTE - See also: Competitors Required Dress

 What are the eligibility criteria for competitors at the World Championships (extract)

 1.1 WCJJO Membership – All competitors must belong to a member or provisional member association of the World Council of Ju-jitsu Organisations (WCJJO), in good standing of their respective association and be of amateur sport status.
 Competitors must have attained a rank or grade equivalent to: